oracle-quickstart/oci-jenkins/examples/jenkins-cluster/README.md

 ```
 $ terraform plan
 ```
-Use Terraform to Provision resources and stand-up k8s cluster on OCI:
+Use Terraform to Provision resources and Jenkins cluster on OCI:
 ```
 $ terraform apply
 ```